eranamar-zz/eranamar.github.io/about.md

 My name is Eran Amar, and I am a Master students at [Weizmann Institute of Science](https://www.weizmann.ac.il/feinberg/academics/msc-program-outline) doing applied research in Deep Learning, my advisor is Prof. Eran Segal.

 If you find any errors or want to send a comment, you are welcome to contact me via my [email](mailto:eran.amar@weizmann.ac.il).

+### The Technology

+I am using [Jekyll](https://jekyllrb.com/) to generate the files for the site, [Github Pages](https://pages.github.com/) to serve them statically, and [KaTex](https://khan.github.io/KaTeX/) to render the math.
+There are some hacks that I am using to allow writing the drafts in [Lyx](https://www.lyx.org/AdditionalSoftware) you can contact me for more details.